eatallyourdarlings/eatallyourdarlings.github.io/dreams/language.md

 but it's not all perfect - in *Chants of Sennaar* it was really interesting to get peeks into the evolution of these languages and the feedback loop of cultures and languages diverging and alienating.

-The battle language that [Eris](Eris.md) designed for her [dogpack](Hope-Eaters.md)doesn't have any room for nuance to talk about their feelings - it's all orders.
+The battle language that [Eris](Eris.md) designed for her [pack](Hope-Eaters.md) doesn't have any room for nuance to talk about their feelings - it's all orders.
 It has two tenses: speaking as a master or as a dog.

 [ferrodoxical](ferrodoxy.md) ferroglyphs